Tasmanian solar guide · 2026

 Start here

-Solar & battery rebates
+Solar Tasmania rebates & battery incentives

 What the STC discount is really worth in Zone 4, plus the federal battery program — and which Tasmanian scheme has closed.